Carlotavfsilva/capstone_project-HealthMatch/README.md

 HealthMatch is an AI-powered conversational health assistant designed to help users understand medical conditions and access relevant health-related information through natural language interaction.

 The application allows users to describe symptoms, ask medical questions, or provide external URLs, and receive clear, contextualized responses grounded in medical knowledge.
-It is aimed at users who want quick and accessible medical information without navigating complex healthcare websites.
+It is aimed at users who want quick and accessible medical information to support understanding, without replacing professional medical advice.

 ## Features

-- Conversational chatbot for medical information and symptom-related questions
+- Conversational chatbot for medical information and symptom-related questions.
-- Context-aware multi-turn conversations
+- Context-aware multi-turn conversations.
-- Retrieval-Augmented Generation (RAG) using a medical health dictionary
+- Retrieval-Augmented Generation (RAG) using a medical health dictionary.
-- Semantic search with vector embeddings stored in MongoDB
+- Semantic search with vector embeddings stored in MongoDB.
+- Strict topic isolation to prevent unintended introduction of unrelated medical conditions.
-- URL content analysis using Gemini URL Context tool
+- URL content analysis using Gemini URL Context tool.
-- AI observability and tracing with Langfuse
+- AI observability and tracing with Langfuse.

 ## Tech Stack